 - Own and occupy the property as their principal residence at application and throughout the term of the loan.

 - Have a maximum annual household income up to 120% of Portland’s Area Median Income (AMI), adjusted for family size.

-Find out your AMI
+Find your estimated AMI with this tool

 - Combined assets not to exceed $20,000 (does not include subject property, two cars, retirement accounts, or assets producing earning that represent a significant portion of annual income).

 - Total debt to income ratio should not exceed 60% of total gross household income, unless approved for a deferred payment loan, then debt ratios do not apply.